rydmike/squircle_study/README.md

 ### Conclusion - StadiumBorder

-There is no point in using the **FigmaSquircle** for a **stadium** shape, it is identical to **StadiumBorder** at any radius that equals the shapes' stadium radius.
+There is no point in using the **FigmaSquircle** for a **stadium** shape, it is identical to **StadiumBorder** at any radius that equals the shape's stadium radius.
 Already at a radius about 0.6x of the stadium radius, we are beginning to look at negligible visual differences between **FigmaSquircle** and circular **RoundedRectangleBorder**.

 ## SquircleStadiumBorder PR

 A PR for a Stadium Squircle that was rejected in Flutter SDK.
 It was discussed here https://github.com/flutter/flutter/pull/27523.
-This is a RydMike code revival of the PR with some mods.
+This is a @rydmike code revival of the PR with some modifications.
+Changes include correct `strokeAlign` implementation, updated lerp overrides and migration to null-safe code.

 * Name: **SquircleStadiumBorder**
 * From [Flutter rejected PR](https://github.com/jslavitz/flutter/blob/4b2d32f9ebb1192bce695927cc3cab13e94cce39/packages/flutter/lib/src/painting/continuous_stadium_border.dart)
+* Outline border stroke align correct: **YES** (in @rydmike version)
+* Shape lerp animates correctly: **YES** (in @rydmike version)
 * Shape can break down: **YES**
-> The shape shrinks its height when width approaches height, and wise versa.
+    * The shape shrinks its height when width approaches height, and wise versa.
 This is **NOT** a desired behavior.
-* Other issues
-> The implementation is not an `OutlinedBorder`, so it has no outline capability.
-This needs to be added.
+An attempt to increase the short/long side ratio at which this starts to happen is made in this modified version, we can go to aspect ratio 0.79.
+It is not ideal.
+While we can now approach less rectangular squircle stadium shapes, meaning approach a circular shape, it slightly breaks down and gets a bit skewed at higher aspect ratio.
+One solution could be to switch to use a circular stadium border at close to equal height and width values.
+A circle is a continuous curvature, and we are approaching that, which is why the squircle shaped one breaks down.
+It needs to transition to circular.

 ### Findings

-The **SquircleStadiumBorder PR** looks better than **FigmaSquircle**:
+The **SquircleStadiumBorder PR** looks better than **FigmaSquircle**, when width / height is 1.5 or more.

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/squircle_stadium_border.png" alt="squircle_stadium_border"/>